 It should be noted that while the definition of close family members does not specifically include siblings, parents and other extended family, it is expected that transactions with other family members outside the immediate family that the KMP is aware of are also taken into consideration for declaration on a case-by-case basis if the relationship can be reasonably expected to influence, or be influenced by the KMP’s dealing with the entity.
 This may include cousins, siblings and any other members of the extended family.
 This will be a matter of judgement by respective parties.

-Control is defined as the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+The Australian Accounting Standard indicates that Control is assessed on the achievement of the following three criteria,

+Having power over the investee;

+Having exposure, or rights, to variable returns from its involvement with the investee; and

+Having the ability to use its power over the investee to affect the amount of the investor’s return.

 Joint control is the contractually agreed sharing of control over an economic activity.
 An entity controlled or jointly controlled by you and your close family members means that you and/or any close family members have the ability or power to direct an entity’s relevant activities that can significantly affect its returns, and have rights or exposure to the financial and non-financial returns of the entity.

 Types of entities include companies, partnerships, sole traders and trusts.